Engee documentation

 Interaction with traffic

-entry is activated only upon successful transition to a new state.
-If the transition to the state does not occur, then the group of entry statements is not executed.;
+entry it is activated only upon successful transition to a new state.
+If the transition to the state does not occur, then the operator group entry not performed;

-Before executing the during section, the state machine can check the conditions for switching to another state.
-If the transition conditions are met, then the actions in during do not start to be performed at all, instead the state machine proceeds to execute the exit of the current state.;
+Before completing the section during the state machine can check the conditions for the transition to another state.
+If the transition conditions are met, then the actions in during they don’t start executing at all, instead the state machine proceeds to execute exit the current state;

-exit is activated only upon successful completion of the transition condition and preparation for the transition to a new state.
-If the transition is not completed, then the 'exit` statement is not executed.
+exit They are activated only when the transition condition is successfully fulfilled and the transition to a new state is being prepared.
+If the transition is not completed, then the operator exit are not executed.

-on only works inside the current active state.
-If the condition for switching to a new state is met, then the transition occurs before the start of the on execution.
-After switching to on, it will no longer be executed.
-However, unlike during, which are performed at every step (except the first), on actions will be performed only at the step where the condition (the temporal logic operator) is true.
+on it only works inside the current active state.
+If the condition for switching to a new state is met, then the transition occurs before execution begins. on.
+After the transition on it will no longer be executed.
+However, unlike during, which are performed at each step (except the first), actions on they will be executed only at the step where the condition (the operator of temporal logic) is true.